Last updated

 int

-(Optional) Number of CPU's made available to every instance of function_
+(Optional) Number of CPU's made available to each running instance of function_

 .
-The maximum possible value is determined by your cluster machine type.
+Max possible value is determined by your cluster machine type.

 func_ram